maxlentzumsi/nba_analysis/README.md

 ## Overview

 This Databricks notebook builds a composite win probability model for Game 7 of the 2026 NBA Western Conference Finals.
-After the Spurs forced a winner-take-all game with a dominant 118–91 road win in Game 6, this analysis pulls live series data, applies a multi-factor model, and renders a five-panel analytics dashboard — all in pure Python.
+After the Spurs forced a winner-take-all game with a dominant 118–91 road win in Game 6, this analysis applies a multi-factor model and renders an analytics dashboard — all in pure Python with no API key required.

-No API key required.
-No external services.
-Just `nba_api`, `pandas`, and `matplotlib`.

 ---